openbaton/docs/docs/integration-test-use.md

 1. scenario-dummy-iperf
 2. scenario-many-dependencies
 3. scenario-real-iperf
+4. scenario-complex-iperf

 scenario-dummy-iperf uses the Dummy VNFM to simulate a VNFM and therefore tests the communication between NFVO and VNFM.
 It does not actually deploy a network service.
 The fake network service is a simple iperf scenario with one server and one client.

-scenario-many-dependencies also uses the Dummy VNFM but its fake network service is a little bit more complex in the sense that it has many [VNFD][vnf-descriptor] with many dependencies between them.
+scenario-many-dependencies also uses the Dummy VNFM but its fake network service is a little bit more complex in the sense that it has many VNFD with many dependencies between them.

-The last test scenario-real-iperf is the only one which actually deploys a network service on openstack.
+The test scenario-real-iperf actually deploys a network service on openstack.
-It consists of two [VNFD][vnf-descriptor] and deploys one iperf server and two iperf clients.
+It consists of two VNFD and deploys one iperf server and two iperf clients.
 The clients contact the server.

+The test scenario-complex-iperf deploys a more complex network service on openstack.
+Five virtual machines will be running and acting as peers.
+The following picture shows the architecture in which the peers connect to each other using iperf.
+A peer at the beginning of an arrow acts as an iperf client and connects to the peer at the end of the arrow.
+The two colours represent the two different networks on which the peers are running and connecting.
+Blue is the network *private* and black *private2*.

+![Complex scenario][complex-iperf]

-In every test a vim instance and a network service descriptor is stored on the orchestrator and the network service launched.
+In every test a vim instance and a network service descriptor are stored on the orchestrator and the network service launched.
 If that is successful, the network service is stoped and the network service record, network service descriptor and the vim instance are removed.
-In the case of the scenario-real-iperf test also the service itself is tested, i.e. if iperf is running and the clients can connect to the server.
+In the cases of the scenario-real-iperf and scenario-complex-iperf test also the service itself is tested, i.e. if iperf is running and the clients can connect to the server.

 ## Requirements

-1. A running [NFVO][nfvo-installation]
+1. A running NFVO
-2. A running [Generic VNFM][vnfm-generic]
+2. A running Generic VNFM
-3. A running [Dummy VNFM][vnfm-dummy]
+3. A running Dummy VNFM

 ## Installation and configuration